Instant VIN Lookup

 There is one caveat you should be aware of.
 Some factory warranties require that you maintain the vehicle properly, meaning you change the oil every few thousand miles, you have tune-ups and minor parts replaced on a suggested schedule.
 If you fail to maintain the vehicle according to the manufacturer’s suggestions, they may deny a claim when you need significant repairs.
 Some things can void a warranty, so read the policy carefully and protect your investment.

 For most people who buy and sell cars within a few years, an extended warranty doesn’t make a lot of sense.
-However, those who buy used cars that might need some extra work done, it may be more economical to purchase extended coverage.
+However, those who are buying used cars might need some extra work done, it may be more economical to purchase extended coverage.

 A used car warranty may be one of two things.
 Some used car dealerships offer a portion of or the entire factory warranty that the car came with when it was new.
 In some cases, this warranty may be stripped down.
 Certified pre-owned vehicles often come with these warranties because the dealers restore them and replace parts, so they know they are in good shape before they leave the lot.